Genivia/ugrep/README.md

                   double wide characters in the output may result in wider lines.

            -X, --hex
-                  Output matches in hexadecimal.
-This option is equivalent to the --binary-files=hex option with --hexdump=2C.
+                  Output matches and matching lines in hexadecimal.
+This option is equivalent to the --binary-files=hex option.
 To omit the matching line from the hex output use option --hexdump.
 See also option -U.